Shea Butter For Babies: Possible Benefits And Precautions

 Image: Shutterstock

 1. Soothes skin rashes: Several studies demonstrated the effectiveness of shea butter in managing eczema or atopic dermatitis (6).
 It is believed that shea butter, with its emollient properties, works as an occlusive barrier that helps retain moisture.
-It also helps in protecting the skin from irritants (7) and enhances collagen production that could help soothe eczema.
-In addition, shea butter is used to treat conditions such as cradle caps in babies as it is absorbed by the skin quickly and does not leave a greasy residue (8).
-(9).
+It helps in protecting the skin from irritants (7) and enhances collagen production that could help soothe eczema.
+Shea butter also helps protect the skin against environmental factors and enriches the skin’s natural barrier.
+In addition, it is used to treat conditions such as cradle caps in babies as it is absorbed by the skin quickly and does not leave a greasy residue (8) (9).

 Kendra, a mother and ardent blogger, shares her recipe for a homemade lotion that helped her relieve her daughter’s eczema.
 She explains, “While I can’t claim that it has cured her eczema, it certainly has helped her poor face, chest, and arms.
 First, I measured the shea butter and avocado oil on my digital scale and then put them in my measuring cup.
 I put that into a pot of simmering water and let them melt together.
 When completely melted and mixed, I removed them from the heat and added the Vitamin E. Then, I let it all cool to room temperature.
 The next step is to whip it up into a meringue-like consistency… I’ve been putting this on her about 2-3 times daily, sometimes alternating with my other lotion or straight coconut oil (i).”